 - Humanize Justice Systems: Move away from overly punitive policies, toward healing-oriented criminal and juvenile justice approaches that address underlying causes.
 Restorative justice, diversion/alternative incarceration programs, trauma-informed systems, and prisoner rehabilitation and re-entry programs are among the most promising solutions.

-- Empower Community Interventions: Comprehensive activities and strategies working to address such challenges as crime, violence, and gangs and healing trauma.
+- Empower Community Interventions: Comprehensive activities and strategies working to address such challenges as crime, violence, gangs and healing trauma.
 Effective programs include hands-on street outreach and intervention, wrap-around services, mental health services, out-of-school programs, and police/community relations.

 - Teach Peace in Schools: Conflict resolution curricula in our schools, using tools such as social-emotional learning, empathetic communication techniques, restorative processes, mindfulness, and other proven peacebuilding skills to increase graduation rates and transform violence, bullying, truancy, and other challenges facing youth.